Canadian passport: Passport fees

-The fee (since 1 July 2013) for a standard adult passport issued in Canada is $120 for a five-year passport or $160 for a ten-year passport, and outside of Canada is $190 and $260 respectively.
-The fee for a five-year passport for a child under 16 is $57 if issued in Canada, and $100 outside of Canada.
-Additional fees are levied for urgent service or replacement of a lost or stolen passport.
-All fees are payable in Canadian dollars.
+Previously (since 1 July 2013), the fee for a standard adult passport issued in Canada was $120 for a five-year passport or $160 for a ten-year passport, and outside of Canada was $190 and $260 respectively.
+The fee for a five-year passport for a child under 16 was $57 if issued in Canada, and $100 outside of Canada.
+Starting 31 March 2026, fees are adjusted annually from this baseline for inflation and service delivery costs, in accordance with the Service Fees Act.

 Refusal and revocation of passports

-IRCC may revoke a passport or refuse to issue or renew a passport on grounds set out in the Canadian Passport Order, including such grounds as failure to submit a complete application, misrepresentation in obtaining a passport, and criminality.
-However, whether a Canadian passport may be revoked or refused on the basis of national security concerns has been questioned.
+Immigration, Refugees and Citizenship Canada reserves the right to refuse the issuance of a Canadian passport, or revoke a valid Canadian passport under the grounds of national security and criminality.
+IRCC may revoke a passport or refuse to issue or renew a passport on grounds set out in the Canadian Passport Order, including such grounds as failure to submit a complete application, misrepresentation in obtaining a passport.